 Duplicating landing pages, making subtle tweaks for the new audience segment, tagging campaign links to these pages, and last but not least, noindexing duplicate content variations you don’t want to rank or show up in Google.

 But the end result is that Google Analytics will have no other choice but to give you more accurate data.

 Analytics isn’t about collecting raw data.

 Sure, that’s the input.
-The starting point.
 But the purpose of analytics is to translate raw statistics into insightful findings.

 They should ideally act like a spotlight: shining a light onto new areas for improvement or places where you’re currently going wrong.

-The trick is knowing where those dark places exist.
-And figuring out how to shed light on them.
+The trick is to understand where those dark places exist and figuring out how to shed light on them.

 Learn more about Google Analytics as well as UTM Parameters in these articles here: